Francis Drake's expedition of 1572–1573: Nombre de Dios, 1572

+At Port Pheasant, Drake and Raunce's first order of business was to assemble the former's small pinnaces Lion, Bear and Minion (brought in dismantled kits from Plymouth), and to erect a rude log fort.

-On 20 July, the pinnaces having been assembled, the DrakeRaunce fleet sail for Isla de Pinos (not the Cuban isle), where they surprised two Spanish frigates out of Nombre de Dios.
-The frigates' (enslaved) sailors furnish the party with fresh intelligence regarding the said port, whereupon Drake (with 53 of his men aboard Drake's three pinnaces) and Raunce (with 20 of his men aboard a Spanish prize shallop) set sail for Nombre de Dios, making landfall in the evening of 29 July.
+On 20 July, with the fort and pinnaces completed, the Drake–Raunce flotilla set sail for Isla de Pinos, off the port of Nombre de Dios, where they sighted and seized two Spanish frigates.
+The frigates' (enslaved) sailors brought the privateers up to date with fresh intelligence regarding the said port, whereupon Drake (with 53 of his men aboard the three pinnaces) and Raunce (with 20 of his men aboard a Spanish prize shallop) carried on to Nombre de Dios, making landfall in the evening of 29 July.

-At 3:00 am that night, the men stole into the port aboard rowboats, but were nonetheless espied by a 60-tonne Spanish merchantman in the harbour.
-Drake and company managed to land, however, and they took the town's six-gun battery without opposition.
-They now began dismounting its ordinance, which endeavour stirred the vecinos out of slumber.
-Upon hearing the warning bells and war drums, Drake and Raunce split their company a dozen men to guard the shore, John Oxenham and 16 others to circle behind the plaza, while Drake led the rest (46 men, with Raunce) noisily up the town's main thoroughfare.
-In the plaza, the Drake detachment were greeted by 'a jolly hot volley of shot,' but they nevertheless eventually scattered the impromptu militia, and thereby secured the city for themselves.
-Before the crew could loot the treasury, however, a sudden rainstorm drenched the men's match and gunpowder, and (coincidentally), Drake fainted from loss of blood, having sustained a gunshot during the volley.
-The fleet hastily retreated to Bastimentos (at dawn, on 30 July).
-(Note: It has been suggested that the gathered militia did not, in fact, disperse, and that the fleet made their escape upon seeing the congregation (rather than upon the captain's being injured) (Kelsey 2004, De la O Torres 2020).)
+At 3:00 am that night, the men stole into the Spanish port on rowboats, but were soon discovered by a 60-ton Spanish merchantman in the harbour.
+The privateers, nonetheless, managed a quiet landing, and took the town's six-gun battery without opposition.
+They now began dismounting its ordnance, but raised a bit more ruckus than expected, and thereby roused some of the closer Spanish vecinos.
+At this point, the Spanish rang their warning bells and beat their war drums, jolting all vecinos to Nombre de Dios's defence, whereupon Drake and Raunce split their company.
+A dozen men were left on shore to guard their retreat, whilst the rest carried on to the villa's plaza, where John Oxenham and 16 others were to surreptitously circle behind it as Drake and Raunce led the rest (46 men) in a boisterous parade up the main thoroughfare to the plaza.
+The latter were there greeted by armed vecinos who opposed them with "a jolly hot volley of shot", but the Spanish were eventually defeated and scattered.
+Drake and Raunce, then, captured Nombre de Dios and set out to plunder it (the treasury, in particular), but a sudden rainstorm drenched the men's match and powder, whilst at the same time, Drake fainted from loss of blood, having sustained a gunshot during the earlier Spanish volley.
+Consequently, the privateers rather made a hasty retreat to Bastimentos, a nearby island to the north-east, at daybreak on 30 July.